wgseligman/GramsSim/GramsDataObj/README.md

 portion of the input file directly, instead of sequentially searching for a given entry.

-## Maps and keys
+### Maps and keys

-Many of the data objects are organized in the form of maps, with keys in the form of a [std:::tuple][120].
-For example, in MCLArHits.h:
+Many of the data objects described below are organized in the form of maps, with keys in the form of a [std:::tuple][120].
+For example, in [MCLArHits.h](./MCLArHits.h):

 [120]: https://en.cppreference.com/w/cpp/utility/tuple